John Conner (American football)

-John Edward Conner (born June 8, 1987) is a former American football fullback.
-Conner earned a 2009 College Football All-America Team selection and was one of the best fullback prospects in the 2010 NFL Draft.
-He was drafted in the fifth round by the New York Jets.
-He is nicknamed "The Terminator" because of the name he shares with the main character from the popular movie franchise and because of his aggressive blocking style against defensive players.
+John Edward Conner (born June 8, 1987) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Kentucky Wildcats, earning a 2009 College Football All-America Team selection.
+One of the best fullback prospects in the 2010 NFL draft, he was selected in the fifth round by the New York Jets.
+He is nicknamed "the Terminator" because of the name he shares with the main character from the popular movie franchise and because of his aggressive blocking style against defensive players.

-High school career
+Early life

 Conner attended Lakota West High School in West Chester, Ohio, where he was a two-year starter at running back.
-He rushed for 1,100 yards and 14 touchdowns, averaging 6.3 yards per carry, as a senior.
+He rushed for 2,100 yards and 36 touchdowns, averaging 11.3 yards per carry, as a senior.
 That year, Lakota West gained an 8–3 record and a berth in the state playoffs.
 Conner was subsequently named first-team All-Greater Miami Conference and honorable-mention All-Southwest Ohio.

 Unrecognized as a prospect by the two major recruiting services, Rivals.com and Scout.com, Conner was not offered an athletic scholarship, although he received some recruiting attention from Kentucky, Tennessee, West Virginia, and Illinois, among others.
 He eventually chose to walk on with the Kentucky Wildcats.